Aaron Judge Player Props: Yankees vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff ranks 18th in MLB with a collective 8.6 strikeouts per nine innings.
+- The 8.5 strikeouts per nine innings put together by the Guardians pitching staff ranks 21st in MLB.

-- The Guardians' 3.92 team ERA ranks ninth among all league pitching staffs.
+- The Guardians have a 3.75 team ERA that ranks eighth across all league pitching staffs.

-- Guardians pitchers combine to rank 11th in baseball in home runs surrendered (nine total, 0.9 per game).
+- Guardians pitchers combine to surrender the eighth-fewest home runs in baseball (nine total, 0.8 per game).

-- His last appearance came on Wednesday against the Oakland Athletics, when the righty went six innings, surrendering three earned runs while giving up three hits.
+- His last appearance was on Wednesday against the Oakland Athletics, when the right-hander tossed six scoreless innings while allowing only one hit.

 © 2023 Data Skrive.
 All rights reserved.